Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Eliminating symmetries of graphs and reducing the exhaustive search

-The \proc{Algorithm $3$} scheme differs from the scheme of exhaustive search on all bijections of $V(G)$ onto $V(H)$ only in step $8$ of the procedure \proc{Set the cor\-res\-pondence} that it use.
-Here, in addition to check whether current $j\!\in\!V(H)$ is not already setted up as an image for some vertex in $V(G)$ with label less than $i$, we check equality of the polynomials values in predefined points $\varepsilon^{(i)}$ and $\varepsilon_{\varphi}^{(i)}$.
+The proposed recursive algorithm scheme differs from the scheme of exhaustive search on all bijections of $V(G)$ onto $V(H)$ only in step $8$ of the procedure \proc{Set the cor\-res\-pondence} that it use.
+Here, in addition to check whether current $j\!\in\!V(H)$ is not already setted up as an image for some vertex in $V(G)$ with label less than $i$, we check equality of the polynomials values at the points $\varepsilon^{(i)}$ and $\varepsilon_{\varphi}^{(i)}$ for possible bijections $\varphi$.
 The algorithm of the same form may be obtained for numerous graph invariant characteristics.
 For example, we may check the equality of adjacency matrices of the induced subgraphs on $i$ vertices for both input graphs.
-These subgraphs include the vertices for which the correspondence is setted up and all of the edges whose endpoints are these vertices.
-We check the equality of the subgraphs adjacency matrices after enumerating vertices of the induced subgraph of $H$ in according to $\varphi$ that is setted up for vertices from $V(G)$ with labels less or equal than $i$.
+These subgraphs include the vertices for which the correspondence is already setted up, i.e., with labels less or equal than $i$, and all of the edges whose endpoints are these vertices.
+We check the equality of the subgraphs adjacency matrices after numbering vertices of the induced subgraph of $H$ according to correspondence $\varphi$ we have set to this iteration.

-The graph $G$ has more regular structure if it has more symmetries, i.e., if there are such bijections of $V(G)$ onto $V(G)$ which are isomorphisms of $G$ onto itself (graph automorphisms).
+We say that the graph $G$ has more regular structure than, e.g., random graphs, if it has more symmetries.
+These {\it symmetries} are graph {\it automorphisms}, i.e., such bijections $\psi$ of $V(G)$ onto itself which preserves the adjacency relation between vertices $i,j\in V(G)$ mapped on $\psi(i),\psi(j)\in V(G)$.
+The {\it automorphism group} of a graph $G$ is a set of isomorphisms of the graphs onto itself.
+We denote it as $\mbox{Aut}(G)$: The {\it orbit} $O_i$ of the vertex $i\!\in\!V(G)$ is the set of its images by automorphisms of $G$, i.e.,